jacobvider/rtd-slotis2/docs/source/usage.rst

 .. _installation:

-Installation
+PICam Installation
 ------------
-PICam Installation:

 How to get vscode running on the camera computer:

-Open terminal
+- Open terminal

-Run commands as the root user:
+- Run commands as the root user:

 .. code-block:: console
 (.venv) $ sudo -s

-Navigate to the directory containing the cpp files:
+- Navigate to the directory containing the cpp files:
 .. code-block:: console
 (.venv) $ cd /opt/PrincetonInstruments/picam/samples/source code/platform independent

-Run the following command to open all .cpp files:
+- Run the following command to open all .cpp files:
 .. code-block:: console
 (.venv) $ code --no-sandbox --user-data-dir=$HOME/.vscode-root ./*.cpp”

-Substitute the * to open a specific file
+- Substitute the * to open a specific file

 Compiling and running the code:
 Navigate to the folder containing make files: ‘/opt/PrincetonInstruments/picam/samples/projects/gcc’